 Q. What are QMB (Qualified Medicare Beneficiaries), SLMB (Special Low Income Medicare Beneficiaries) and ALMB (Additional Low Income Medicare Beneficiaries)?

 A. QMB, SLMB and ALMB are categories within MSP.
-A household’s income determines which category they qualify for.
-The new income limit, effective March 1, 2013, are:
+Your gross income or combined gross income with your spouse determines which category you qualify for.
+The new income limit, effective March 1, 2015, are:

 , call 1-800-Medicare or for TTY call 1-800-325-0778.